MEGA Family Shopping Centre: Food courts

 In 2014, the company announced plans for the food courts renovations and a new concept launch for cafes and restaurants in MEGAs.
 The project was part of the global modernisation programme in MEGA shopping centers.

 Within the renewed format, cafes and restaurants are united in one space with a sitting area and leisure and entertainment zones.

 In December 2015, MEGA Teply Stan finished a massive reconstruction of the food court.

-Within the commercial upgrade programme in the shopping centers and food courts reconstruction, in 2016 MEGA shopping centers opened new cafes and restaurants: Correa's, ObedBufet (Ginza Project), Kitchennete, Krispy Kreme, Menza, Zotman Pizza Pie and others.
+Within the commercial upgrade programme in the shopping centers and food courts reconstruction, in 2016 MEGA shopping centers opened new cafes and restaurants: Correa's, ObedBufet (Ginza Project), Kitchennete, Krispy Kreme, Dunkin' Donuts Menza, Zotman Pizza Pie and others.
 MEGA Khimki opened the largest culinary studio by Julia Vysotskaya and a unique farmer market MEGA FARM LavkaLavka.
 MEGA Teply Stan opened a US Magnolia Bakery.

 Financial results

 In 2015 financial year, the footfall to MEGA shopping centers was 275 million visitors.
 On average, MEGA shopping centers in Moscow are visited by 35 million customers per year.

 The overall tenant sales in 2015 financial year were RUB 362 billion.
-Based on the results of the 2015 financial year, the share of free space (on average in all MEGA centers) is 1.4 %.
+Based on the results of the 2015 financial year, the share of free space (on average in all MEGA centers) is 1.4%.